ChiTanGa/chi-tan-ga-core/README.md

 ```
 docker compose --env-file .env.docker-compose up --build
 ```
-Note that the application environment variable file is linked inside of .env.compose file -> APP_ENV_FILE=.env.dev
 ## Running dependencies only with docker
-This is useful for core debugging
+This is useful for core debugging, to execute dependent services only, and start core in python debug mode.
 ```
 docker compose --env-file .env.docker-compose up mqtt minio timescale
 ```